Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (121 days) in the period of the last 5 years, the average time in days below previous high water mark of 522 days of iShares 20+ Year Treasury Bond ETF is larger, thus worse.
+• Looking at the average time in days below previous high water mark of 566 days in the last 5 years of iShares 20+ Year Treasury Bond ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (118 days)

-• During the last 3 years, the average time in days below previous high water mark is 367 days, which is greater, thus worse than the value of 89 days from the benchmark.
+• During the last 3 years, the average days under water is 318 days, which is higher, thus worse than the value of 46 days from the benchmark.

 Performance (YTD)